NorthWood-Cogs/079Cogs/README.md

 A collection of modified cogs and our own creations for SCP-079 the discord bot.

 Please check all cogs for their respective licenses and links to their sources.
+# Note: This is far from an exhaustive list of all cogs, and is only those we have made, or have modified.
+The Original Owners of all forked cogs have the right to request their cog's removal from this repo.

 # Cog List

 | Cog       | Original Repo - If applicable.    | Notices |